kioku/claudiu-ivan.com/README.md

 This is the source code for my [personal website](https://claudiu-ivan.com).

-It's build on top of Astro, Tailwind and Typescript, using [Astro Nano](https://github.com/markhorn-dev/astro-nano/tree/main) as a starting point.
+It's built on top of Astro, Tailwind and Typescript, using [Astro Nano](https://github.com/markhorn-dev/astro-nano/tree/main) as a starting point.

 ## Commands